15 FESTIVE July 4th Crafts & Activities (2026)

 These are my kid’s favorite out of all the printables I create.
 They love revealing the picture at the end!

-Craft #7: Paper Plate Flag Craft
+#7: Paper Plate Flag Craft

 Here’s another easy flag Fourth of July craft for kids.
 We love using paper plates for crafting because it’s so simple.